Project CLASS stands for

 Project CLASS In a Nutshell

-Project CLASS is a comprehensive social skills training and behavior intervention program.
+Project CLASS is a comprehensive social skills training and behavior improvement program.

-- Directly Improves Student Behavior & Learning Readiness
+- Directly Improves Children’s Behavior & Learning Readiness

-- Extensive In-School Services with Teachers & Students
+- Extensive In-School Services with Teachers & Children

 - Priority Help for Children with Behavior and Mental Health Problems